tonyheadford/bstard/README.md

 ### Querying Transitions

-Helper methods are dynamically generated to enable querying whether an event is valid for the current state.
+Helper methods are dynamically generated to enable querying whether an event can transition the current state.
 These methods are named using the event name prefixed with 'can\_' and suffixed with a question mark.

 ```ruby
   machine.current_state